-Age-related macular degeneration is the most common form of eye disease in Australia
+- Age-related macular degeneration (AMD) is the most common form of eye disease that causes permanent vision loss in Australia

-Even more concerning is that macular degeneration is progressive and painless, so you may not even release you are developing it until it's too late.
+Even more concerning is that AMD is progressive and painless, so you may not even release you are developing it until it’s too late.

 What is macular degeneration?

-Age-related macular degeneration (AMD) is an umbrella term for a group of chronic and degenerative retinal eye diseases which can result in the loss of central vision while leaving the peripheral or side vision intact.
+Age-related macular degeneration is an umbrella term for a group of chronic and degenerative retinal eye diseases which can result in the loss of central vision while leaving some peripheral or side vision intact.

-While MD can be age-related, there are a number of factors that can increase the likelihood of you developing the eye disease, such as a family history of eye disease or MD, if you are a smoker, or have diabetes.
+While AMD can be age-related, there are a number of factors that can increase the likelihood of you developing the eye disease, such as a family history of AMD or if you are a smoker.

-Dee Hopkins, Chief Executive Officer of the Macular Disease Foundation Australia (MDFA), says, "Even with AMD, you don't go black blind always.
-It may mean you retain some level of peripheral vision, so you are without your central vision."
+Dr Kathy Chapman, Chief Executive Officer (CEO) of Macular Disease Foundation Australia (MDFA), says, “Even with AMD, you don’t go black blind.
+It is your central vision which is most affected, and you may retain some level of peripheral vision.”

 The macula is a part of your eye at the very centre of the retina, which provides you with central vision and most colour to your vision.